Telecommunication-Telemedia-Assessment/GBVS360-BMS360-ProSal/README.md

 # Context

-This project was initially intiated to address the ICME2017 Grand Challenge on Visual attention for 360 images.
+This project was intiated to address the ICME2017 Grand Challenge on Visual attention for 360 images.
 Two track of this challenged are considered:

 - The prediction of saliency maps obtained from Head motion data (on still images)